CharlesCarley/Raytracer/README.md

 ﻿# RayTracer

-Is a small custom ray tracer for fun that runs either on the CPU or GPU.
+Is a small custom ray tracer for educational purposes that runs either on the CPU or GPU.
 The GPU implementation is written in CUDA.
+It provides a small code base to work with, and an area to experiment with different ray tracing techniques and optimization tactics.
+The primary goal is to strike a balance between quality and performance in real-time, as well as to understand the performance limitations of the ray tracing algorithm.

 ## File formats

-Scene information is provided [.bascii](https://github.com/CharlesCarley/bAscii) files.
+Scene information is provided with [.bascii](https://github.com/CharlesCarley/bAscii) files.

 The [Viewer](https://github.com/CharlesCarley/RayTracer/tree/master/Samples/Viewer) in the Samples directory is the main entry point.

 It provides the means to load a file, specify a backend and display a scene.

 ### Invoking